TMKCRepo/minecraft-stress-test/README.md

 # minecraft-stress-test

+## This is a fork of [PureGero Stress Tester](https://github.com/PureGero/minecraft-stress-test).
+## I have updated it to support 26.2.
+See each Branch for each supported version.

-Automate the stress testing of your 1.21 Minecraft server with bots.
+Automate the stress testing of your 26.1 Minecraft server with bots.
 This project will log offline-mode bots into the specified server which will fly around and explore the world.